AdamBrodzinski/react-ive-meteor/readme.md

 ### Fallacies of Meteor
-- Not secure, This has been resolved for quite a while... *try to modify someone else's post!*
+- Not secure - This has been resolved for quite a while... *try to modify someone else's post!*
-- Not scalable, Many companies are using Meteor with large user bases
+- Not scalable - Many companies are using Meteor with large user bases
-- Only supports Mongo, There's options just not official packages
+- Only supports Mongo - There's options just not official packages
+- Meteor is only for realtime streams - works well with without realtime updates too!

 These cons are on the core roadmap and will be resolved in the near future.
 However some of those could be blockers for your project.